 To read The Wildlife Society’s historical overview of the North American Model of Wildlife Conservation, click here.

 Though the North American Model is widely considered to be one of the most successful wildlife conservation models in the world, legislative challenges still appear.
 Today, many of these challenges attempt to blur the Public Trust Doctrine by implying the privatization of wildlife resources.

-- In 2019, Kansas HB 2167 was introduced to allow landowners to transfer deer permits to nonresident after all nonresident permits have been distributed.
-This bill was amended to create the Kansas Commercial Industrial Hemp Program
+- In 2019, Kansas HB 2167 was introduced to allow landowners to transfer deer permits to nonresidents after all nonresident permits have been distributed.
+This bill was amended to create the Kansas Commercial Industrial Hemp Program.

 - In 2020, Nebraska LB 1173 sought to create transferrable big game hunting permits for landowners experiencing animal-related property damage.
 Thanks to wide disapproval from the sportsmen’s community, LB 1173 did not advance out of committee.

-In order to ensure that wildlife populations continue to be managed sustainably – and that the general public continues to benefit from the immense contributions made by hunters and anglers – it is critical that policy makers continually work with the sportsmen’s community and professional wildlife managers to maintain scientific management of our wildlife resources.
-Sportsmen and policymakers must strive to protect sustainable avenues of conservation funding through improvement and implementation of programs and policies that maintain the principles of the Public Trust Doctrine and promote hunter recruitment and retention.
-By upholding the management ethic embodied by the North American Model and the American System of Conservation Funding, we can safeguard abundant opportunities for all Americans to hunt and harvest wildlife.
+In order to ensure that wildlife populations continue to be managed sustainably – and that the general public continues to benefit from the immense contributions made by hunters and anglers – it is critical that policymakers continually work with the sportsmen’s community and professional wildlife managers to maintain scientific management of our wildlife resources.
+Sportsmen and policymakers must strive to protect sustainable avenues of conservation funding through the improvement and implementation of programs and policies that maintain the principles of the Public Trust Doctrine and promote hunter recruitment and retention.
+By upholding the management ethic embodied by the North American Model and the American System of Conservation Funding, we can safeguard abundant opportunities for all Americans to hunt, harvest, and conserve wildlife.